top of page

 • Some non-verbal signals will become more easily understood with fewer misinterpretations.
 Like everything else, you just get better at it with practice!

-• By trying to pay more attention to non-verbal signals you can help sensitive people feeling better.
-Some people are pretty shy and uncomfortable with emotions display or with sharing their thoughts and feelings.
-By getting that through their body language, you can better know when you can and when you can’t engage in a discussion or ask further questions.
+• By trying to pay more attention to non-verbal signals, you can help sensitive people feel better.
+Some people are pretty shy and uncomfortable with emotions displayed or with sharing their thoughts and feelings.
+By getting that through their body language, you can better know when you can and can’t engage in a discussion or ask further questions.
 Again, you will not necessarily get the why, how and where, but you will notice the distance and the unsaid to prevent you from intruding or invading someone's personal space.

 Cultural differences can also explain how we express our emotions differently through our body language.
 Like anger and sadness are not expressed in Japan when they are largely expressed around the Mediterranean Sea… Si, si, you should see a Spanish mama under strong emotions!

-Being aware of someone’s cultural background and the differences with your own cultural background can be very helpful for your interactions.
+Being aware of someone’s cultural background and the differences between them and your own cultural background can be very helpful in your interactions.

 When observing others’ body language, always try to spot several hints.
 If someone is suddenly frowning, crossing their arms and sitting back on their chair, you probably want to assume that this person is unhappy with the chain of events.
-Indeed, those 3 indications match so it is safe to try to assume this person’s emotions or thoughts.
-What is this person is simply confused?
-What would be more constructive here would be to pause and ask this person if she wants to say/ask something.
+Indeed, those three indications match, so it is safe to assume this person’s emotions or thoughts.
+What if this person is confused?
+What would be more constructive here is to pause and ask this person if she wants to say/ask something.
 We can’t tell that this person is closed to the discussion; maybe this person is simply confused and needs some clarification.

-Always remember, reading non-verbal signals is not an exact science; you need to be careful and stay away from making hasty judgements.
+Always remember that reading non-verbal signals is not an exact science; you need to be careful and stay away from making hasty judgements.

 bottom of page